dagraham/etm-dgraham/README.md

 ## [The relevant datetime of an item](#toc)

-Used, e.g., in index view.
+Used in search and index views.

+- Finished tasks: the datetime given in `@f`.
+- Inbox entries: the current date.
+- Records and unfinished tasks without an `@s` entry: *None*
+- Other items with `@s` entries:
-- Non-repeating events and non-repeating unfinished tasks and records with datetimes: the datetime given in `@s`.
+    - Non-repeating events, unfinished tasks and records: the datetime given in `@s`.
-- Repeating events: the datetime of the first instance falling on or after today or, if none, the datetime of the last instance. (needs updating)
+    - Repeating events: the datetime of the first instance falling on or after the current date or, if none, the datetime of the last instance.
     - Repeating unfinished tasks with `@o r` (restart) or `@o k` (keep - the default): the datetime given in `@s`.
 This datetime is automatically updated when an instance is completed to the due datetime of the next instance.
-- Repeating unfinished tasks with `@o s` (skip): the datetime of the first instance falling during or after the current date. (needs updating)
+    - Repeating unfinished tasks with `@o s` (skip): the datetime of the first instance falling on or after the current date.
-- Finished tasks: the datetime given in `@f`.
-- Inbox entries, undated record entries, undated and unfinished tasks: *None*

 # [Views](#toc)

-View shortcut keys: a)genda, b)usy, d)one, m)onthly, h)istory, i)ndex, n)ext, q)uery and t)ags.
+View shortcut keys: a)genda, b)usy, d)one, m)onthly, s)earch, h)istory, i)ndex, n)ext, q)uery and t)ags.
 In all views, pressing `l` prompts for the outline expansion level and `f` prompts for a filter to apply to the displayed items.

 ASCII art is used in the following to suggest the appearance of the view in the GUI.
 The recommended terminal size is 30 rows by 60 columns.
 In the ASCII representations the top bar and status bars each take 3 lines though in each actually takes only 1 line leaving 28 lines for the main panel.
 Line numbers are shown in the first few views to illustrate this.